andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

     <td> Obviously copy and paste, and global find and replace are not the recommended tools for refactoring a program, but the concept here is that writing the code itself is not the bottleneck.</td>
 </tr></table>

-To prove me wrong (or right) in this regard, someone would have to measure the time it takes to write out duplicated code versus non duplicated code, then show that there was a significant difference between them whilst proving that the difference wasn't just due to chance.
+To prove me wrong (or right) in this regard, someone would have to measure the time it takes to write out duplicated code versus non duplicated code.
+Additionally, they would need to show that there was a significant difference between them whilst proving that the difference wasn't just due to chance.
 I doubt that such a study will be done for some time.

 ## From First Principles